j2mvc/react-uploader/README.md

 ### quick start
 ```
 npm install --save j2mvc-react-uploader
+if your project as typescript
+add declare code to some file as .d.ts

+ declare module 'j2mvc-react-uploader';
 ```
 ### import
 ```
-import { Upload as UploadComponent ,UploadDialog as UploadDialogComponent } from '../../src'
+import { Upload as UploadComponent ,UploadDialog as UploadDialogComponent } from 'j2mvc-react-uploader'

 ```
 ### create whole component as Uploader.tsx or Uploader.js